pduranti/mercadolibre.github.com/_posts/guide/search/2012-06-29-search-by-text-query.markdown

 - Searching
 ---

+## Overview: {#search-overview}

+Search operation retrieves items that satisfy the search criteria.
+Text query is the basic option to search items.
+You should use space between words if you have multiple words.
+It searches items when one of the specified words matches with the item title.
+Queries aren't case-sensitive.

 <div class="contents">
   <h5>Table of Contents</h5>
   <dl>
-    <dt><a href="javascript:void(0)" onClick="goToByScroll('search-overview')">Overview</a></dt>
     <dt><a href="javascript:void(0)" onClick="goToByScroll('search-request')">Request</a></dt>
     <dt><a href="javascript:void(0)" onClick="goToByScroll('search-response')">Response</a></dt>
   </dl>
 </div>

-## Overview: {#search-overview}

-Search operation retrieves items that satisfy the search criteria.
-Text query is the basic option to search items.
-You should use space between words if you have multiple words.
-It searches items when one of the specified words matches with the item title.
-Queries aren't case-sensitive.

 ## Request {#search-request}